Strong Secrecy from Channel Resolvability: Applications

-Combining~\eqref{eq:compound_converse_1} and \eqref{eq:compound_converse_2}, and maximizing over all processes $\{\bar\rvV^n\bar\rvX^n\}$, we obtain the desired result. \end{IEEEproof} Although the secrecy capacity of a compound wiretap channel is identical to that of a mixed wiretap channel, note that the coding schemes achieving it may be fundamentally different.
-As mentioned earlier, a code designed for a mixed wiretap channel may not guarantee secrecy over the individual channels.
+Subtracting~\eqref{eq:compound_converse_2}~to~\eqref{eq:compound_converse_1}, and maximizing over all processes $\{\bar{\mathbf{V}}\bar{\mathbf{X}}\}$, we obtain the desired result. \end{IEEEproof} Although the secrecy capacity of a compound wiretap channel with receiver \ac{CSI} is identical to that of a mixed wiretap channel, the coding schemes achieving it may be fundamentally different.